Key Takeaway

 - Metformin users face compounded risk.
 If you take metformin alongside your GLP-1 medication (a common combination for type 2 diabetes), be aware that metformin itself can reduce B12 absorption.
 The combination of metformin plus reduced dietary intake makes supplementation even more important.

 - No risk of B12 toxicity.
 B12 is water-soluble.
 Any excess is filtered out by the kidneys and excreted in urine.
-There is no established upper limit for B12 supplementation, making it one of the safest supplements you can take.
+There's no established upper limit for B12 supplementation, making it one of the safest supplements you can take.

 Timing and Best Practices

-Here is how to optimize your B12 supplementation during GLP-1 therapy:
+Here is how to improve your B12 supplementation during GLP-1 therapy:

 - Choose the delivery method that works for you.
 Oral capsules, sublingual tablets, sprays, and injections all deliver B12 effectively.
 Sublingual and injectable routes bypass the GI tract entirely, which some patients prefer while on GLP-1 medications.

 - Take oral B12 on an empty stomach for best absorption.
-Unlike fat-soluble vitamins, B12 does not need food for absorption.
+Unlike fat-soluble vitamins, B12 doesn't need food for absorption.
 Taking it on an empty stomach (when not feeling nauseated) can actually improve uptake.

 - Consider timing around nausea.
 If your GLP-1 injection makes you feel queasy for a day or two, take your B12 supplement at a time when your stomach is calm.
 Consistency matters more than specific timing.